 Introduction to Printing with Spoonflower

 In this introductory class, students will explore the website www.spoonflower.com.
 Spoonflower is a digital printing company that prints photographs onto fabric.
 There will be in-depth demonstrations of how to upload your photos and the many options for editing using the Spoonflower site.
 Students will enjoy a lot of play time to manipulate their images for possible printing at a later date.
 Due to the fact that there is currently no mobile app for Spoonflower, students will need to use a laptop computer in class.
 No tablets or ipads.
 Requires A/V projector and screen.
 Beginner to Advanced.
 6 hours

 Learn to create a small wall hanging (approx. 18”x28”) of a large, lush bouquet of flowers and leaves arranged in a vase.
-The applique and quilting will be done in one step, allowing you to leave class with a finished (or almost finished) piece ready to bind.
+By pre-cutting flowers and leaves before class, most of the hard work is done.
+The applique and quilting will be completed in one step, allowing you to leave class with a mostly-finished piece ready to bind.
 This is a fun class, with no “rights” or “wrongs” or precision sewing.
 The possibilities are endless, and your bouquet will reflect your own unique style.
 We will relax, be creative and have fun – a perfect low-stress class!
 Free-motion stitching experience very helpful.
 Knowledge of how to set up your machine for free-motion stitching is essential.
 Beginner to Advanced.
 6 hours

 Using scraps of various tone-on-tone fabrics the students bring in and share, we will assemble 9 star blocks according to different color theories.
 This will most likely be a no sewing class, so students can focus on learning the theories and concentrate on working with color.
 Students will pin their fabric combinations to flannel and then assemble blocks at home.
 A kit of fabrics will be required.
 Beginner to Advanced.
 6 hours